MichalLytek/type-graphql/docs/interfaces.md

 The main idea of TypeGraphQL is to create GraphQL types based on TypeScript classes.

-In object-oriented programming its common to create interfaces which describe the contract that classes implementing them have to fulfill - hence TypeGraphQL supports defining GraphQL interfaces.
+In object-oriented programming it is common to create interfaces which describe the contract that classes implementing them must adhere to.
+Hence, TypeGraphQL supports defining GraphQL interfaces.

-## How to?
+## How to

 TypeScript has first class support for interfaces.
 Unfortunately, they only exist at compile-time, so we can't use them to build GraphQL schema at runtime by using decorators.